marcesher/learn/velocity_conf_2016/containers_at_netflix.md

   - docker helped generalize use cases
   - advanced scheduling required... as work comes and goes, they scale up/down the underlying resource pool
   - initially ignored failures, with retries
-     - really needed to get oprationally mature, reliable
+     - really needed to get operationally mature, reliable
   - time-sensitive batch came later... people needed it not tomorrow morning, but within the next hour

   Usage: